 In December, I spent some time working on a tool with a graphical user interface.
-This was a nice change, as most of what I had done until that point was working on tools with command line interface.
+This was a nice change, as most of what I had done until that point was working on tools with a command-line interface.
 Within a few days, I managed to learn a lot about building WPF applications and delivered changes which aimed at improving the user experience.

 During the second half of my placement, I was working with the team on tasks related to the milestones we had to meet.
 For me, this was mostly related to testing.
 I have been doing formal and informal test runs of automated and manual tests and have gathered test evidence.
-I came across the concept of flaky tests - which could fail or pass on different configurations - and have tried to debug and modify them, so to make them deterministic.
+I came across the concept of flaky tests, which could fail or pass on different configurations, and have tried to debug and modify them, so to make them deterministic.
 Moreover, I wrote new tests and reviewed tests initially produced or modified by others.
 I had very little experience with testing software when I joined the company, therefore I had to develop this technical skill quite fast.
 Even if not the most enjoyable stage of the software development lifecycle, I saw how important it is, especially for software of this scale.
 Regression testing is essential to ensure that any introduced bugs are quickly identified and fixed.
-I was also assigned document review tasks - including exporting the documents from the requirement management tool, putting up the review pack in place and actioning on the comments raised by the reviewers.
+I was also assigned document review tasks.
+They included exporting the documents from the requirement management tool, putting up the review pack in place, and actioning on the comments raised by the reviewers.

 Apart from the involvement with my duties, I have spent some time volunteering and have attended few events over the year.